It's Not Too Early

 The investments you make in residue breakdown and soil biology today will pay dividends through planting, emergence, and early-season vigor.
 Better nutrient cycling means improved fertility efficiency.
 Active biology means enhanced soil structure and water infiltration.
 And healthy residue breakdown means reduced disease pressure and improved seedbed conditions.

-Don't wait until spring to start thinking about what's happening in your soil.
+Do not wait until spring to start thinking about what is happening in your soil.
 By then, the opportunity to influence winter biological activity is gone.
 Take action now while soil temperatures are still favorable and give your biology the head start it needs to work for you all season long.